 The message extinguishes as soon as the self-cleaning operation is complete.
-Turning the engine off while the message is displayed will prevent the cleaning process from completing.
-This will result in increased fuel consumption and a reduction in engine oil life.
+Turning the engine off while the message is displayed will

 You will also notice a change in the exhaust sound and engine idle speed.
 This is normal.

 If you continue to drive with the DPF warning message displayed and the exhaust filter is not cleaned as required, the SVS (Service Vehicle Soon) message will be displayed, since the self-cleaning process is not feasible and a dealer service is necessary.